 Get Help

-The #5 tip was to get help.
+Tip #5 was to get help.
 Remember that asking for and getting help doesn’t mean that things aren’t under control.
 You’re human and you can’t and shouldn’t do everything.
 Help can take a lot of different forms.
 It could be carpooling to get kids to activities.
 It could be getting a housekeeper (many women I interviewed mentioned this one) or some other type of service that’s helpful to your specific needs.

 And, if you’re an entrepreneur, could you hire a VA?
 Maybe someone can take over your social media or do a specific task that you dread or that takes too much time.
 I am starting to think through what I’d like someone’s help with and hire out a few hours of time to a VA on a consistent basis.
 I already hire out specific tasks to people, especially related to all things Mompowerment.
+Figure out what you need that will help you in whatever area you’d like.

 Boundaries

+Define and maintain boundaries is tip #4.
 No other tips or tricks I share related to work-life balance will matter if you don’t have boundaries.
 And that’s personal and professional boundaries.
 It’s helpful to have these early on in new professional relationships with clients or your team.
 One area that is really helpful is to agree early on about what is an emergency.
 Essentially, when can the agreed-upon boundaries be crossed?

 And don’t forget that boundaries can help you figure out how to divide up your time throughout the day as well.
 You can take back control of your schedule by creating and maintaining boundaries.
 For example, you can take meetings during certain times or make calls during a specific block of your day or week.
 Consider this an option instead of reacting to what comes your way.